LafargeHolcim Chairman recognises shareholder displeasure after discharge vote

-ZURICH LafargeHolcim's (LHN.S) board of directors and management received just under 61 percent support from shareholders at the Swiss company's annual general meeting on Wednesday, amid displeasure after the cement maker admitted paying armed groups in war-torn Syria.
+ZURICH May 3 LafargeHolcim's board of directors and management received just under 61 percent support from shareholders at the Swiss company's annual general meeting on Wednesday, amid displeasure after the cement maker admitted paying armed groups in war-torn Syria.

 Just over 38 percent of shareholders voted against giving discharge to the board of directors and management at the annual general meeting in Zurich.